Saint Thomas, Apostle

 We next meet Thomas in chapter 20 of John.
 Jesus is risen.
 He has already appeared to his disciples on Easter Sunday, but Thomas is not there and, when told of the meeting, refuses to believe.

-On the following Sunday, Jesus appears again and tells Thomas to examine his hands and put his hands in Jesus’ side:
+On the following Sunday, Jesus appears again and tells Thomas to examine his hands and put his own hands in Jesus’ side:

-Do not be unbelieving, but believe.
+Do not doubt but believe.

 Again, the impulsive Thomas goes to the other extreme.
 He falls to his knees and exclaims: